 - Water bottles

-- Road map of Scotland and North Coast 500 map (these maps are available from most Visit Scotland Tourism Information Centres along the NC500)
+- Road map of Scotland and North Coast 500 map (these maps are available from most Visit Scotland Tourism Information Centres along the NC500).
+You can also usually buy a copy of it online here.

 - Garbage / trash bags for your litter